-In summary, if a person owes at least $15,000, either him or his creditors (such as the bank he owes money to) can apply to the court to have him declared bankrupt via a bankruptcy order.
+In summary, if a person owes at least $15,000 (increased to at least S$60,000 until 19 October 2020 due to COVID-19), either him or his creditors (such as the bank he owes money to) can apply to the court to have him declared bankrupt via a bankruptcy order.

 Once a person is declared bankrupt, his valuable assets will be put into a bankruptcy estate.
 Such assets may include jewellery, vehicles, furniture, amongst other things.
 This estate is managed by the Official Assignee (OA), who is an officer assigned by the court to distribute the bankrupt’s assets amongst creditors.

 However, not all assets can be vested in the OA.
 Some assets, such as CPF money, your HDB flat (if at least 1 owner is a Singapore Citizen), and your annual bonus are protected under the Bankruptcy Act.

 Yes, a bankrupt can both commence divorce proceedings and have divorce proceedings commenced against him.

 Is the permission of the OA necessary for the commencement of divorce proceedings?

 No, a bankrupt does NOT need the OA’s permission to initiate divorce proceedings, or to defend himself against divorce proceedings brought by his spouse.

 However, the bankrupt’s lawyer must notify the OA of the divorce proceedings no later than 3 days before the start of proceedings.
 If you do not have a lawyer, your spouse’s lawyer will have to notify the OA about the divorce proceedings.

 Division of Matrimonial Assets When One Spouse is a Bankrupt

 1. Calculation of total value of matrimonial assets